If you’ve decided to diversify with WhatsApp marketing, it’s important to know how WhatsApp API pricing works for budgeting and planning.

 These conversations are user-initiated (inbound) customer inquiries coming in for customer support teams.

-- Receiving messages from users is free until you reply (a good way to skip irrelevant messages and costs), in which case the session starts
+• Receiving messages from users is free until you reply (a good way to skip irrelevant messages and costs)

-- Be careful with setting up automation because they are counted as an answer and thus a billed session begins
+• Be careful with setting up automation and chatbots.
+Automated responses are counted as an answer and thus a billed session begins

 WhatsApp Business API by Brevo pricing